 There’s this thing.
 It’s called The Feel Good Factor™.
 And it’s actually the thing that makes you want to go back to a certain restaurant.
 It’s not the food, it’s not the service, it’s not whether or not they have upscale tater tots on the menu.
 It’s the FGF, and if you own an eating establishment of any kind, it’s the secret to creating a successful business.

-So if you’re looking for more detail about what exactly makes Meadowsweet a place worth coming to, then I'm sorry.
-You won’t find that here because I can’t offer it to you today.
-What I can tell you is that this place makes me feel good, and I want to go back.
+So if you’re looking for more detail about what exactly makes Meadowsweet a place worth coming to, then we're sorry.
+You won’t find that here because we can’t offer it to you today.
+What we can tell you is that this place makes us feel good, and we want to go back.
 And maybe that’s all you need to know.

 The answer is yes.